 These full notes to the novel, with links and images, are available on AdaOnline from Part 1 Chapter 1 to Part 2 Chapter 6, along with, for each chapter, a short Forenote (on the role the chapter plays in Nabokov’s strategy for a first-time reader) and a long Afternote (on the role the chapter can play for an expert rereader).
 There is an Introduction to AdaOnline, under the Text tab, at the head of the top left frame of the website.

 New Chapter Instalments

-Annotations (and the Forenote and Afternote) to the next chapter (Part 1 Chapter 41) are available here.
+Annotations (and the Forenote and Afternote) to the next chapters (Part 2 Chapter 7, Part 2 Chapter 8) are available here and here, respectively.
 Another instalment to a new chapter will be added three times a year, in April, August and December.
 After eight months exclusively on the Nabokovian, each new instalment will then be integrated into ADAonline with hyperlinks and images,

 Annotations to the later chapters of the novel

 A light set of annotations to the remaining chapters (Pt 2 Ch 9- Pt 5 Ch 6) appears here.
 The notes are keyed to the Vintage 1990 edition, whose pagination and lineation are the same as that of the first US (McGraw-Hill) and UK (Weidenfeld and Nicolson) editions, 1969, and of the text of Ada on ADAonline (if you have another print edition, the ADAonline text can orient you in your version).
 References to Darkbloom here are to Nabokov’s “Notes to Ada by Vivian Darkbloom,” first appended to Ada in the Penguin 1970 edition and included also on the Vintage 1990 edition.